 - The deposit was protected more than 30 days after you paid it

-- The Deposit Protection Certificate was not given to all tenants and guarantors
+- The Prescribed Information was not given to the tenants and relevant persons

-- Not all tenants or guarantors are listed on the Deposit Protection Certificate
+- Not all tenants or relevant persons are listed on the Deposit Protection

 Then you are entitled to the return of the deposit, and up to 3 times the amount of the deposit as compensation.